Senator Adam Schiff on How the Trump Administration Targets Its Opponents

 Well, certainly the federal cases, I would say no.

 The January 6th case, it's hard to imagine a bigger crime against a democracy than incitement of insurrection.
+Aaron Powell, it wasn't a day of love, in your view.

 I was there.
 It was no day of love.

-Likewise, the President's not only bringing hundreds of classified documents to his residence, but lying about it by obstructing investigation into it, also very serious.
+Likewise, the President's not only bringing hundreds of classified documents to his residence, but lying about it by obstructing the investigation into it, also very serious.

 In terms of